In this article

 Table of contents

-Charge cards and credit cards are both forms of cashless payments, but the way you pay them off is quite different.
+Charge cards and credit cards are both forms of cashless payments, but the way you pay them off is different.
 While credit cards allow you to carry a balance, charge cards must be paid in full every month.

 How does a charge card work?